JosephBARBIERDARNAL/Research-internship-SHARE-Study/README.md

 # Research project on the [SHARE Study](http://www.share-project.org/home0.html)

-I am currently a research intership in analysis of epidemiological data from the [SHARE Study](http://www.share-project.org/home0.html).
+I am currently doing a research intership in analysis of epidemiological data from the [SHARE Study](http://www.share-project.org/home0.html).
 My subject is "Analysis of epidemiological data : relationship between socioeconomic status, risk behaviors and cancer incidence".

 I have access to a sample size of n=46733, which allows me to have a high statistical power and a lot of information to exploit.